Executive Order on Immigration Information, Updates, and Advisories

 We value the important contributions of all the members of our community, and we are concerned about the impact the Order may have on them and their studies, scholarly teaching, and research.
 As President Eisgruber stated in addressing the issue, “Princeton today benefits tremendously from the presence of extraordinary individuals of diverse nationalities and faiths, and we will support them vigorously.”

 This resource page is divided into 3 sections:

-LATEST UPDATE, MARCH 15, 2017 - A federal judge in Hawaii issued a temporary restraining order (TRO) that halts the March 6, 2017 Executive Order travel ban on nationals of 6 countries (see March 6 below).
+MARCH 16, 2017 - A federal judge in Hawaii issued a temporary restraining order (TRO) that halts the March 6, 2017 Executive Order travel ban on nationals of 6 countries (see March 6 below).
 This means that foreign nationals that would have been subject to the travel ban should be able to apply for visas and enter the U.S. if they are otherwise admissible.
 As always, members of the Princeton community should reach out to the Davis International Center or their own legal counsel before traveling since it is not known how or when future rulings may impact travelers.